system-zero/system-zero/data/docs/la.md

     In this case 'k' holds the key of the map, and 'v' its associated value.

     Note, since a Map is an unordered list, there is no guarrantee of the order.

+# Strings
+  # Two special forms of the `for` loop, can be used as an iterator that can
+    loop over strings:

+    first form is iteration over the bytes:

+      for |c| in str { block }

+      in this case 'c' holds the integer value of the underlying byte

+    second form is iteration over the characters:

+      for |c, b, w| in str { block }

+      in this case 'c' holds the integer value of the underlying byte, while 'b' holds the string representation and 'w' holds the cell width of the character

 ```

 ## keywords and Operators (reserved keywords):